CastleLab/COMP3021-2021Fall-PA2-Student-Version/Demostration.md

 ### 7. Game statistics display (6pt)
  - [7.1] Game statistics should update correctly on each move
 ### 8. Game Result (18pt)
- - [8.1] When the player wins the game, a massage dialog should be shown (6pt)
+ - [8.1] When the player wins the game, a message dialog should be shown (6pt)
    - [8.1.1] The title and the content of the dialog should be the provided strings in the skeleton code (2pt)
  - [8.2] When the player loses the game, an error (or message) dialog should be shown (6pt)
    - [8.2.1] The title and the content of the dialog should be the provided strings in the skeleton code (2pt)